SteveKChiu/lua-intf/README.md

 			...
 		.endClass()

-A module binding is like a package or namespace, it can also contains other sub-module or class.
+A module binding is like a package or namespace, it can also contain other sub-module or class.
 A module can have the following bindings:

 + factory function - bind to global or static C++ functions, or forward to sub-class constructor or sub-module factory
 + property - bind to global or static variable, or getter and setter functions, property can be read-only